top of page

 As I sit down to write this article, I realise it is not as easy a task as I thought it would be.

-As a Chinese Medicine practitioner I was trained to treat people, not diseases; to consider the whole human being and not just symptoms.
+As a Chinese Medicine practitioner I was trained to treat people, not diseases; and to consider the whole human being and not just symptoms.
 I find it very challenging to write about cluster headaches and migraines (ch&m) without relating them to the unique and multifaceted person who experiences them.

-Common triggers and causes
+Triggers and causes

-There is a tendency to look for the onecause of such headaches.
+There is a tendency to look for the one cause of such headaches.
 Is it structural?
 Is it stress related?

 In my observation there is no one cause or one trigger for ch&m.
 It is often a combination of things that brought your body to a dead end.
-Such causes and triggers may be one of the following:
+It is also important to differentiate between what is causal and which is simply a trigger for your ch&m.
+Often a trigger is seen or treated as the cause.

-Deficient headaches– meaning there is not enough energy, something is missing.
-These tend to be more dull and improve with addingthings like pressure or eating.
+Deficient headaches - meaning there is not enough energy, something is missing.
+These tend to be more dull and improve with adding things like pressure or eating.

-Excess headaches– there is too much energy that rises up to the head.
+Excess headaches - there is too much energy that rises up to the head.
 These headaches tend to be more sharp and acute.
-In this case we need to removeexcess energy.
-Ch&m fall under this category - There is too much energy accumulated and any input such as noise, light is all too much!
+Any input such as noise, light is all too much!
 You just want to be left alone in a dark and quiet room.
 This accumulated excessive energy can often be relieved by vomiting.
 It is a way for the excess energy to escape.
-In many cases behind an excess headache there is also some deficiency that would need to be addressed later on.

 Here is one example of a migraine: say there is a viral invasion in the phrenic, vagus or trigeminal nerves.
 The toxins produced by the virus cause an inflammatory reaction that can be felt along the pathway of these nerves.
 Pain may travel to the temple, temporal bones around the ear, posterior to the SCM muscle and occiput (Vagus), behind the eyes and jaw (trigeminal) or forehead (Phrenic).
+Here, the occiput will typically be tight and vertebrae may be misaligned, however these structural changes are a reaction to the virus and not the root cause.

 A treatment for this, will typically include acupuncture to offer new signals in order to change the current pattern as well as herbal or dietary advice to change the terrain in the body in order to subdue the virus.